sadn1ck/sadn1ck/src/index.md

 # Hi, I'm Anik

-I am a developer from Kolkata, West Bengal.
+I am a developer from Kolkata, West Bengal, currently in my pre-final year of college.
 I love creating things people will use daily and it inspires me to learn more.
-I am always curious to know more about technologies and spend my time tinkering and reading about them.
+I am always curious to know more about tech and spend my time tinkering and reading about them.

 I work mostly in Typescript, Javascript, Vue 2/3 and some React and do problem solving in Python from time to time.